danriedl/engular/adev/src/content/guide/routing/common-router-tasks.md

 # Common Routing Tasks

-This topic describes how to implement many of the common tasks associated with adding the Angular router to your application.
+This topic describes how to implement many of the common tasks associated with adding the Engular router to your application.

 ## Generate an application with routing enabled

-The following command uses the Angular CLI to generate a basic Angular application with application routes.
+The following command uses the Engular CLI to generate a basic Engular application with application routes.
 The application name in the following example is `routing-app`.

 ```shell
 ng new routing-app